chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 // -> "Chris Krycho is 33 years old"
 ```

-Assigning to an instance property in the `constructor` for `Profile` evaluates the values passed in.
-Where `get fullName() { ... }` would always be re-executed when invoked as `profile.fullName`, the class field version just has a static value.
-Changes to `root.user` cannot possibly affect the values of `profile.fullName` or `profile.description` in this approach.
+Why not?
+Because assigning to an instance property in the `constructor` for `Profile` simply evaluates the values passed in and saves the result as a field, no different than writing `this.description = "hello"`.
+A getter, like `get description() { ... }` is re-executed when invoked as `profile.description`.
+A class field just has whatever value is has.
+Accordingly, changes to `root.user` cannot affect the value of `profile.description` in this approach.

 This brings us to the key takeaway for working with `args` in these components: